LLMs and their Limited Theory of Mind: Evaluating Mental State Annotations in Situated Dialogue: Results

 \subsection{Implications for Situated Theory of Mind}

-These findings highlight the nuanced but limited capacity of current LLMs to simulate ToM-like inference in grounded, task-based dialogue.
-Specifically:

-\begin{itemize}[noitemsep,leftmargin=10pt] \item LLMs may be capable of continuously representing internally consistent belief structures via dialogue but often fail to correctly ground those beliefs in environmental constraints. \item The prevalence of \textit{unsupported beliefs} and \textit{contradictions} in models like Claude points to limitations in evidence prioritization and contextual anchoring. \item The dominance of \textit{omissions} in o3-mini and the absence thereof in Gemma suggest divergent strategies in annotation scope, under-specification versus overcommitment, across models. \end{itemize}
+These findings highlight the nuanced but limited capability of current LLMs to perform ToM-like inference in grounded, task-based dialogue.
+While LLMs can maintain internally consistent belief structures across dialogue turns, they frequently fail to ground those beliefs in environmental constraints.
+The prevalence of unsupported beliefs and contradictions in Claude suggests limitations in evidence prioritization and contextual anchoring, while the divergence between o3-mini's high omission rate and Gemma's near-zero omissions points to fundamentally different trace generation strategies, underspecification versus overcommitment, across model families.

 While LLMs demonstrate surface-level ToM capabilities in terms of belief attribution and second-order mental state modeling, their performance remains qualitatively distinct from that of humans.
 They are designed to be driven more by linguistic regularity than grounded situational reasoning.
-These discrepancies underscore the importance of hybrid pipelines (e.g., LLM+human validation) and the need for more cognitively grounded architectures for ToM-sensitive tasks.
-Still, they provide a useful framework by which annotation may be sped up and validated, as they are able to utilize their natural language skills to analyze annotations and SMMs.